dcgerard/reproduce_genotyping/README.md

-Reproducing Results of Gerard, Ferrao, and Stephens (2017)
+Reproducing Results of Gerard et al. (2018)
 ================

 Introduction
 ============

-This repository contains code to reproduce the empirical evaluations of Gerard, Ferrão, and Stephens (2017).
+This repository contains code to reproduce the empirical evaluations of Gerard et al. (2018).
 The new methods can be found in the [updog](https://github.com/dcgerard/updog) package.

 If you are having trouble reproducing these results, it might be that you need to update some of your R packages.
 These are the versions that I used: